 Check with your state department of labor for more information on pay card laws by state.

 Looking for an easy-to-use payroll system?
-Patriot Software makes payroll fast, easy, and affordable.
-Get your self-guided demo today!
+Patriot’s online payroll software makes payroll fast, easy, and affordable.
+Try it for free today!